African Emerald (Hemicordulia africana)

 Status and Conservation

-The Halfshade Dropwing is uncommon and very localised in South Africa.
+The Yellow-faced Sprite is common but localised throughout its range.
 It is listed as of Least Concern in the IUCN Red List of Threatened Species.
-This species is intolerant of damage to its riverine home and is only found in high-quality habitats.

 Photo by Ryan Tippett